 A combination of increasing temperatures and reduced and/or more variable rainfall could have severe negative impacts for the Namakwa District.
-The municipality is characterised by fairly high levels of poverty and inequality, isolated communities, and a large geographical area, which results in a vulnerable population.
+The municipality is characterised - 135 - J P a g c by fairly high levels of poverty and inequality, isolated communities, and a large geographical area, which results in a vulnerable population.
 Large numbers of people, both private and communal, are also directly dependent on agriculture, and therefore on functioning ecosystems and water regimes, for their livelihoods.
 These are sensitive to climate change.
 Water quality and availability will likely be the greatest area of impact in the Karoo Hoogland.